 If an end user needs direct access to an MTA or MSA only operating on port 25, they may contact us, and the port can be opened on a per subscriber basis.
 We reserve the right to require a statically assigned subnet of CIDR /29 or less to bypass our firewall, which may have an additional monthly service cost.
 These users are considered to be operating a mail server, and will be expected to be knowledgeable, and adhere to all RFCs regarding proper operations.

-CalTel blocks many ports that worms, viruses and malware have been known to use.
+CalTel blocks ports that worms, viruses and malware have been known to commonly use.
 This includes Microsoft DCOM ports TCP/UDP 135-139, 445, and 593.
 Other ports are occasionally temporarily blocked if there is a current threat.
 Please call for a current list.

 CalTel does not restrict the devices you may connect to your Internet connection other than what is outlined in the 'No Blocking' section below.